 ‘Well, boys, we’ve all been through a lot, so now it’s time to let our hair down for a few days, then get on with the rest of our lives,’ I suggested.

-‘I like the sound of that,’ said Shane, as he reached across and took hold of Jimmy’s hand.
+‘I like the sound of that,’ said Casey, as he reached across and took hold of Nick’s hand.

 * * *